Corporate title

 Corporate titles or business titles are given to corporate officers to show what duties and responsibilities they have in the organization.
-Such titles are used by publicly and privately held for-profit corporations, cooperatives, non-profit organizations, educational institutions, partnerships, and sole proprietorships that also confer corporate titles.
+Such titles are used by publicly and privately held for-profit corporations, cooperatives, nonprofit organizations, educational institutions, partnerships, and sole proprietorships that also confer corporate titles.

 Variations

 There are considerable variations in the composition and responsibilities of corporate titles.

 Within the corporate office or corporate center of a corporation, some corporations have a chairman and chief executive officer (CEO) as the top-ranking executive, while the number two is the president and chief operating officer (COO); other corporations have a president and CEO but no official deputy.
 Typically, senior managers are "higher" than vice presidents, although many times a senior officer may also hold a vice president title, such as executive vice president and chief financial officer (CFO).
 The board of directors is technically not part of management itself, although its chairman may be considered part of the corporate office if he or she is an executive chairman.

 A corporation often consists of different businesses, whose senior executives report directly to the CEO or COO, but that depends on the form of the business.
 If organized as a division then the top manager is often known as an executive vice president (EVP).
 If that business is a subsidiary which has considerably more independence, then the title might be chairman and CEO.

 In many countries, particularly in Europe and Asia, there is a separate executive board for day-to-day business and supervisory board (elected by shareholders) for control purposes.
 In these countries, the CEO presides over the executive board and the chairman presides over the supervisory board, and these two roles will always be held by different people.
 This ensures a distinction between management by the executive board and governance by the supervisory board.
 This seemingly allows for clear lines of authority.
 There is a strong parallel here with the structure of government, which tends to separate the political cabinet from the management civil service.

 In the United States and other countries that follow a single-board corporate structure, the board of directors (elected by the shareholders) is often equivalent to the European or Asian supervisory board, while the functions of the executive board may be vested either in the board of directors or in a separate committee, which may be called an operating committee (J.P.
 Morgan Chase), management committee (Goldman Sachs), executive committee (Lehman Brothers), executive council (Hewlett-Packard), or executive board (HeiG) composed of the division/subsidiary heads and senior officers that report directly to the CEO.